-Global in its reach and collaborative in nature, our research is helping to address some of today’s major challenges, including climate change, social and health inequalities, poverty and global recession.
+Our research is helping to address some of today’s major global challenges, including climate change, social and health inequalities, poverty and recession.

 The quality of our research places us 11th amongst other UK Geography departments (REF 2014).
 We are top 5 in the UK for our research outputs (REF 2014) and we achieved 100% for our research environment.
 For a taster of past projects our Making a Global Impact brochure showcases some of our research highlights and you can learn more about our impact here.